TeamNovaSoft/qa-exposed-server/docs/ARCHITECTURE.md

 The security and privacy of our application are of utmost importance.
 To ensure that sensitive data is protected, we have implemented the following measures:

-Authentication and Authorization: We use basic authentication with a username and password to secure access to our application.
+- Authentication and Authorization: We use basic authentication with a username and password to secure access to our application.
 This ensures that only authorized users can access the application and perform actions on behalf of the user.
-Internal Communication: All communication between the server and the backend is internal to the server, and not exposed to the outside world.
-This means that any sensitive data or credentials are not transmitted over the internet.
-Key Management: We do not store any keys in any form, and we take appropriate measures to ensure that they are not compromised.
+- Key Management: We do not store any keys in any form, and we take appropriate measures to ensure that they are not compromised.
 Logging: We use logging to track all activity on our application, but we have implemented measures to prevent critical information from being exposed in the logs.
+- Internal Communication: All communication between the user interface (app) and the backend is facilitated internally within the server.
+The app, which is the frontend interacting with users, communicates with the backend to request actions.
+The backend, in turn, contains the endpoints responsible for interacting with predefined scripts on the server.

+It's important to note that the server, in this context, refers to the computer or machine where the scripts are executed.
+The backend acts as an intermediary, handling user requests from the app and triggering the corresponding actions on the server.
+This ensures that sensitive data or credentials are not transmitted over the internet, enhancing security.

+If a user chooses an action through the app, the backend orchestrates the execution of the corresponding script on the server, maintaining a secure and controlled environment for user interactions.

 Overall, our security and privacy measures are designed to protect sensitive data and ensure that our application is secure and reliable.